 Here at CBD Life UK, we often receive questions and concerns from people who are hesitant to begin taking CBD in fear of them failing a drugs test.
-While they are so many great benefits of taking CBD, we wouldn’t want people being afraid of losing their jobs from using our products.
+We wouldn’t want people being afraid of losing their jobs from using our products.

 In many workplaces drug testing is common, if not mandatory and more workers than ever before are being subjected to drug screening.
 Even before initial employment has taken place, some employers have drug testing down as a common condition before you get the go ahead.